 - Silicon pattern

-I find the materials used and design very efficient and they provide insulation and mobility.
+With performance like this, it’s no wonder the NRS Half-finger Guide Gloves are a favorite among serious adventurers.
+I find the materials used and designed very efficient and provide insulation and mobility.
 This is a good combination, particularly if you’re paddling in cold water or weather.
-They also provide cushioning and protect you from blisters, calluses, and sunburn.
-The silicon pattern improves grip and increases control of the paddle.
-These gloves are comfortable to wear and fit securely.

 Sizing is accurate